Parent article: The Routing

-Once this has been done, the width will change automatically as you route into, or out of, the placement room, as shown in the animations below.
+Once this has been done, the width will change automatically as you route into or out of the placement room as shown in the videos below.

 Room-based routing requires a placement room to be defined first.
-A placement room is also design rule.
-While you can create the rule and then define the room from the design rule dialog, it can be more efficient to do it the other way around, interactively create the room and Altium Designer creates the design rule for you.
+A placement room is also a design rule.
+While you can create the rule then define the room from the design rule dialog, it can be more efficient to do it the other way around, interactively create the room; Altium NEXUS creates the design rule for you.

 Creating the Room Rule

 The Design » Rooms submenu has a number of room definition commands.

 Rooms are a useful feature for controlling where components are placed and also for controlling what rules are applied within that area of the board.

 A room created around selected components will result in the following: